kyma-project/kyma/docs/kyma/12-09-trigger-microservice-with-event.md

 ## Related Kyma components

 This guide demonstrates how [Event Mesh](/components/event-mesh/) works in Kyma.
-It allows you receives business events from external solutions and is able to trigger business flows using Functions or microservices.
+It allows you to receive business events from external solutions and is able to trigger business flows using Functions or microservices.

 ## Steps